Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Shield.AbsorbPercent` overrides the `AbsorbPercent` value set in the ShieldType that is being damaged.
   - `Shield.PassPercent` overrides the `PassPercent` value set in the ShieldType that is being damaged.
   - `Shield.ReceivedDamage.Minimum` & `Shield.ReceivedDamage.Maximum` override the values set in in the ShieldType that is being damaged.
+    - `Shield.ReceivedDamage.MinMultiplier` and `Shield.ReceivedDamage.MinMultiplier` are multipliers to the effective `Shield.ReceivedDamage.Minimum` and `Shield.ReceivedDamage.Maximum` respectively that are applied when the Warhead deals damage to a shield.
   - `Shield.Respawn.Rate` & `Shield.Respawn.Amount` override ShieldType `Respawn.Rate` and `Respawn.Amount` for duration of `Shield.Respawn.Duration` amount of frames.
 Negative rate & zero or lower amount default to ShieldType values.
 If `Shield.Respawn.RestartTimer` is set, currently running shield respawn timer is reset, otherwise the timer's duration is adjusted in proportion to the new `Shield.Respawn.Rate` (e.g timer will be same percentage through before and after) without restarting the timer.
 If the effect expires while respawn timer is running, remaining time is adjusted to proportionally match ShieldType `Respawn.Rate`.
 Re-applying the effect resets the duration to `Shield.Respawn.Duration`
   - `Shield.SelfHealing.Rate` & `Shield.SelfHealing.Amount` override ShieldType `SelfHealing.Rate` and `SelfHealing.Amount` for duration of `Shield.SelfHealing.Duration` amount of frames.
 Negative rate & zero or lower amount default to ShieldType values.
 If `Shield.SelfHealing.RestartTimer` is set, currently running self-healing timer is restarted, otherwise timer's duration is adjusted in proportion to the new `Shield.SelfHealing.Rate` (e.g timer will be same percentage through before and after) without restarting the timer.
 If the effect expires while self-healing timer is running, remaining time is adjusted to proportionally match ShieldType `SelfHealing.Rate`.
 Re-applying the effect resets the duration to `Shield.SelfHealing.Duration`.
     - Additionally `Shield.SelfHealing.RestartInCombat` & `Shield.SelfHealing.RestartInCombatDelay` can be used to override ShieldType settings.